 National leader in community-based medical education

-Our school is a national leader in community-based medical education, providing clinical training at seven major teaching hospitals.
+Our school is a national leader in community-based medical education, providing clinical training at nine major teaching hospitals.
 Two of these institutions are premier federal hospitals and another one operates the busiest emergency department in the state of Ohio.

 Pioneer in emergency medicine

 Wright State created the fourth academic Department of Emergency Medicine in the United States and initiated one of the first 10 emergency medicine residency programs in the nation, graduating its first class in 1980.